-The examining committees:
+The examining committees

-Each examining committee consists of three graders who serve for one year.
-The committee chairs are designated by faculty, and the other two members are randomly chosen.
+Each examining committee consists of three faculty members who serve for one year.
+The committee chair and members are chosen by the Department Head.
 The members of examining committees are announced each spring for the following year.

-Committee members have no way of knowing who the examinees are until they have completed their evaluations.
-Each grading committee recommends a grade of Pass or Fail for each student.
-The committee's recommendations are then voted on by the full faculty.
+Each examination committee recommends a grade of Pass or Fail for each student.
+The full faculty then vote on the committee's recommendations.